PCRuniversum/PCRedux/paper/paper.md

 The data sets originate form qPCRs, which were created and rated by human experts.

-To best of our knowledge, there was no *R* package, which uses raw amplification curve data for features extraction and machine learning. `PCRedux` provides tools for importing and working with sigmoid data.
+`PCRedux` provides tools for features extraction from sigmoid data and machine learning.
 The `PCRedux` package an add-on package for the open source statistical computing language and environment *R* [@R_language].

 ![](fig1.png)<!-- -->